JayeshMalICoder/Fitness_Monolith/README.md

 # 🏋️ Fitness Monolith

-A **Spring Boot REST API** for tracking user fitness activities with JWT authentication, role-based access control, and an AI-powered recommendation module.
+A **Spring Boot REST API** for tracking user fitness activities with JWT authentication, role-based access control, and an  recommendation module.

 ---